As explained in the page about the

 recession called the "Oil Crisis".
 This recession was caused

-by the inadequate growth of the money supply which was constrained
+by the inadequate growth of the money supply.
+To further

 money to stimulate the economy.
-In the post Bretton Woods
+As we have discussed, in the post Bretton Woods

-environment, the growth of bank credit results in the simultaneous growth of two
+environment, the growth of bank credit resulted in the simultaneous growth of two

 types of debt: